Convex hypersurface theory in contact topology: Abstract

 \section{Abstract}

-We lay the foundations of convex hypersurface theory (CHT) in contact topology, extending the work of Giroux in dimension three.
+We lay the foundations of convex hypersurface theory in contact topology, extending the work of Giroux in dimension three.
 Specifically, we prove that any closed hypersurface in a contact manifold can be $C^0$-approximated by a convex one.
 We also prove that a $C^0$-generic family of mutually disjoint closed hypersurfaces parametrized by $t\in[0,1]$ is convex except at finitely many times $t_1,\dots,t_N$, and that crossing each $t_i$ corresponds to a bypass attachment.
-As applications of CHT, we prove the existence of compatible (relative) open book decompositions for contact manifolds and an existence $h$-principle for codimension $2$ contact submanifolds.
+As an application, we prove the existence of compatible (relative) open book decompositions for contact manifolds.